neumino/neumino.github.io/movies.md

 ### Pig
-*Released on 2021-07-16, vote average 9*
+*Released on 2021-07-16, vote average 6.8*

-A truffle hunter who lives alone in the Oregonian wilderness must return to his past in Portland in search of his beloved foraging pig after she is kidnapped.
+Living alone in the Oregon wilderness, a truffle hunter returns to Portland to find the person who stole his beloved pig and goes on a cat-and-mouse run along the shore.

 <iframe id="player"
 	type="text/html"